scarf-sh/scarf-py/README.md

-# Scarf-py
+# scarf-py

-Python bindings for [Scarf](https://scarf.sh) telemetry.
-This package provides a simple and ergonomic way to send telemetry events to Scarf.
+A Python client for sending telemetry events to Scarf.

 ## Installation